alhog/Geobox/README.md

 Our framework leverages the principles of quantum computing and non-Euclidean geometries to provide a more scalable, efficient, and secure platform for executing smart contracts.
 The motivation behind this project is to harness the untapped potential of quantum computing and geometric topologies to overcome the limitations of existing platforms and push the boundaries of what's possible with smart contracts.

-In this paper, we will outline the vision, architecture, and implementation details of our quantum-geometric smart contract framework.
+In this paper, we will outline the vision, architecture, and implementation details of our quasi-geometric smart contract framework.
 We will delve into the specifics of quantum contract sharding, fractal contract compression, non-Euclidean cryptography, topological consensus mechanisms, and more.
 We will also discuss the unified mathematical and computational foundations underpinning our framework and provide a roadmap for its implementation.

 # Background and Related Work

 ## Quantum Computing Fundamentals

 Quantum computing leverages the principles of quantum mechanics to process information.
 Unlike classical bits, which can be either 0 or 1, quantum bits (qubits) can exist in multiple states at once, thanks to a property known as superposition.
 This allows quantum computers to perform complex calculations much more efficiently than their classical counterparts.
 Another key principle of quantum computing is entanglement, which allows qubits that are entangled to be linked, such that the state of one qubit can instantly affect the state of another, regardless of the distance between them.

+*We must take this a step further into the realm of **Quasi***

 ## Non-Euclidean Geometries and Topology